Now Hiring: Construction Supervisor

 Please note this job description is designed to cover or contain a comprehensive listing of activities, duties, or responsibilities that are required of the employee for this job.
 Duties, responsibilities, and activities may change at any time with or without notice.

-- Provide brief safety training and general overview of each day’s task to group or individual volunteers.
+- Provide brief safety training and a general overview of each day’s task to individual volunteers and/or groups.

-- Educate volunteers on the task(s) they are assigned to that day and ensure they fully understand before allowing them to work independently.
-Maintain supervision of their work throughout the day and help those who appear to need assistance.
+- Educate volunteers on their task(s) for each day and ensure they fully understand appropriate techniques and safety protocols before allowing them to work independently.
+Maintain supervision of volunteers' work throughout the day and help those who appear to need assistance.

 - Provide labor for construction as necessary to assist in maintaining build schedule